gopheracademy/gopheracademy-web/content/advent-2018/apache-beam.md

 This can be a little frustrating, as when running the pipeline locally with the `direct` runner, it does not marshal your data, so errors like this aren’t exposed until running on Dataflow.

-Now we have a collection of Paintings, we group them:
+Now we have a collection of Paintings, we group them by decade:

 ```go
 // GroupByDecade takes a PCollection<Painting> and returns a